MaxHillebrand/PraxeologyOfPrivacy/PrivateIndividual.md

 ## Choice

 Choice, then, is at the core of what it means to be human.
 With numerous problems, but limited scarce resources, humans must inevitably make a value judgement and choose one out of many.
 Every single action, is the proof of that choice, and it implies the infinite number of alternatives that have been sacrificed.
+Whenever there is choice, there is exchange.
+The individual exchanges a current state of affair, for a future one that he deems superior.

 ## Judgement

 Judgement is the other side of choice.
 After the act, individuals can judge themselves regarding weather or not their allocation of means has lead to their ends being achieved.
+The individual knows if his situation has improved, or worsened.
+This is a crucial ability to receive feedback across time and to qualify the success of a past exchange.

 ## Time